 Demonstrating its success 63% of high-revenue growth companies favour a hybrid working model.
 On the other hand, 69% of companies with stagnant growth wish to have fully remote or on-site staff.

-What this shows is that companies who are more flexible generally enjoy more success.
+What this shows is that companies that are more flexible generally enjoy more success.
 How much of a coincidence is this?

 Before implementing a hybrid working model, you must first define the approach that best suits your workforce.
 Hybrid working isn’t a straightforward concept and there are many different variations.